zanejobe/zanejobe/README.md

 <br />

-### :wave:, I'm Zane!
-I'm a research professor at Colorado School of Mines, and Director of the [CoRE research group](https://core.mines.edu), focusing on reconstructing the 3D architecture and 4D evolution of depositional systems using commonly available but incomplete 1D and 2D data and appropriate machine-learning models.

 :mortar_board: I manage and teach courses for the [Earth Resource Data Science](https://online.mines.edu/earth-resources-online/) program at Mines - check out the pinned repo below!